MaalavShah/Option-Price-modelling/README.md

 ## Project structure
 In this repository you will find:
+- demonstartion package - .gifs files for visualisation of each option pricing model.

-- option_pricing package - python package where models are implemented.
+- models package - python package where models are implemented.
 - option_pricing_test.py script - example code for testing option pricing models (without webapp).
 - streamlit_app.py script - web app for testing models using streamlit library.
 - Requirements.txt file - python pip package requirements.